What should a basic skincare routine include?

 As well as quenching your skin’s thirst and keeping things looking plump and radiant, this product can help carry your other following products into the skin by making them work more effectively.

-It's effective for all skin types, and we recommend Hyaluronic acid for everyone!
+It's effective for all skin types, and we recommend Hyaluronic Acid Serum for everyone!
 This hydrating hero should be a staple in just about every skincare recipe, from simple skincare routines to more advanced skin regimens.
-Find out more about this powerful hydrator in our Ingredients 101 : Hyaluronic Acid blog post.
+Find out more about this powerful hydrator in our Hyaluronic Acid : What you need to know blog post.

 Step 3: Treat